Local shares fall as China hits back in trade war

 Local shares have fallen this morning following Wall Street's big plunge, as fears about the escalation of the US/China trade war grow.

-But so far the sell-off has been more moderate with the NZX-50 opening off just 0.7 per cent.
+But so far the sell-off has been more moderate.
+The NZX-50 opened off just 0.7 per cent but was down one per cent by 11am.

 "That's what we'd expect," said Craigs Investment Partners senior analyst Mohandeep Singh.